CS126SP20/final-project-DAQIANN/README.md

 ## Game Description

-This is a game where the player manuevers around a board where the character collects "money" and avoid hitting the bombs.
+This is a game where the player maneuvers around a board where the character collects "money" and avoid hitting the bombs.
 Scores are based off of how many "coins" you collect and also tracks how long you have played.

 ## Getting Started